fgrehm/vagrant-cachier/docs/index.md

     # More info on the "Usage" link above
     config.cache.scope = :box

-    # If you are using VirtualBox, you might want to use that to enable NFS for
+    # OPTIONAL: If you are using VirtualBox, you might want to use that to enable
-    # shared folders.
-This is also very useful for vagrant-libvirt if you want
+    # NFS for shared folders.
+This is also very useful for vagrant-libvirt if you
-    # bi-directional sync
+    # want bi-directional sync
     config.cache.synced_folder_opts = {
       type: :nfs,
       # The nolock option can be useful for an NFSv3 client that wants to avoid the